 Duty of Care

-The Ross Angling Club Risk Assessment is on this link, RAC Risk Assessment.
+The Ross Angling Club Risk Assessment is on this link, ROWAC-Risk Assessment.
 The risks considered include those of normal angling activity and also bank clearing.

 Members, including Day Ticket Anglers are required to read the Risk Assessment and observe the implications so that we may all enjoy safe angling.